orangeseeds/blitzbase/README.md

 # Blitzbase

-Blitzbase is a project inspired by pocketbase & supabase with realtime subscriptions and a simple REST API written in go.
+Blitzbase is a realtime database API inspired by pocketbase & supabase with realtime subscriptions using SSEs(which I plan to upgrade to websockets) and a REST API written in go.

 #### Running the project
 (make sure that sqlite is installed in your device.)